Heilung: History

 Heilung was founded in 2014 in Copenhagen, Denmark by vocalist Kai Uwe Faust (a German tattoo artist who specializes in Old Norse tattoos) and Danish producer Christopher Juul.
 Juul, who had operated his own recording studio, Lava, in Copenhagen since 2003, admired Faust's visual work as a tattoo artist, so they struck a bargain: Faust offered Juul some free tattoos in exchange for help recording some poems.
 After this, Heilung was started.

 Later in 2015, Maria Franz (Juul's longtime girlfriend and a singer in progressive rock/pop-rock band Euzen in which Juul also played piano and electronics) started to work with Heilung – originally as a session vocalist.
 In 2015, the band self-released their debut album, Ofnir, and soon after that Franz became the band's third official member.

 The band's first performances in 2017 were at Castlefest and at the Midgardsblot Metalfestival.
 The Castlefest performance was recorded and released with the title Lifa on YouTube and as a live album.
 Their 2017 performance at Midgardsblot was listed by Metal Hammer as one of the ten best performances of 2017.
 Later that year, the band signed a contract with the label Season of Mist.

 On 20 April 2018, the two previously self-released albums Ofnir and Lifa were reissued on vinyl and CD.

 The band composed the soundtrack for Senua's Saga: Hellblade II.
 Fragments of Heilung's music were used during season six of the popular television series Vikings.

 Heilung released their third studio album, Drif, on 19 August 2022 through Season of Mist.
 The album peaked at No. 9 and No. 25 in the German and Austrian album charts respectively.

 Heilung performed at Glastonbury Festival 2024.
 They contribued as guest musicians on Kati Rán's SÁLA album.
-In November 2024, Heilung announced a European tour for 2025, with a final show on 17 August after which they plan to go on a hiatus.
+In November 2024, Heilung announced a European tour for 2025, with a final show on 17 August after which they planned to go on a hiatus.